 Be sure to take a look at the Protection Levels page as it identifies the key requirements to look for in any well-built safe.

 Our Safe Buying Tips page is a great resource, providing highly helpful purchase suggestions for all safe types.

-Unfortunately, researching the competition can also prove to be one of the more time intensive steps in this process as many safe builders don't readily provide the core safe information that reveals a safe's true ability to protect, instead often using their own brand of confusing information deficient terminology to severely distract from the true protection rating their safe offers.
+Unfortunately, researching the competition can be one of the more time-intensive steps in this process, as many safe builders don't readily provide the core information that reveals a safe's true ability to protect.
+Instead they use their own brand of confusing, information-deficient terminology to obscure the true protection level their safe offers.

-Despite the hoopla of high protection features a safe company claims to have, any safe worth consideration must have at least 1/4" solid steel body and 1/2" solid steel door or better.
-If you settle for a safe with a steel thickness any less, you are exposing all valuables you store within, to SERIOUS risk of theft.
+Despite the hoopla of high-protection features a safe company claims to have, any safe worth considering must have at least ¼" solid steel body and ½" solid steel door or better.
+If you settle for a safe with less steel, you are exposing all valuables you store within to SERIOUS risk of theft.

 Make an informed decision - At this point you are no longer one of the countless uninformed victims that unscrupulous safe builders rely on to generate a quick buck at great personal risk to the buyer.
 You are now armed with enough knowledge to make an informed purchase about one of the most important assets you will own.